tswanson-cs/spinnaker-plugin/README.md

 ::: warning
 This plugin is still a work in progress.
-Would be open to any suggestions or discusions 😸
+Would be open to any suggestions or discussion 😸

 # Spinnaker
-The Spinnaker plugin is an api interface into controlling spinnaker.
+The Spinnaker plugin is an api interface used for controlling spinnaker.

 ## Getting Started